 Some of the people who are excited about assisting you in your Cadet ministry.

 The people pictured below are the people you are most likely to talk to when you have questions regarding the Cadet ministry.
-Mary, Bob, Sarah, Steve, and Kim (L to R) are your Cadet corps staff.
-Either Kim or Mary will be the first to field your call (616-241-5616 ext.
-4) or email and handle questions about orders, registrations, finances, and general club information and will be happy to pass along information to or get you in touch with Steve, Bob, or Sarah.
+Bob, Becky, Russ, Kim, Sarah, and Steve (L to R) are your Cadet corps staff.
+Either Kim or Becky will be the first to field your call (616-241-5616 ext.
+4) or email and handle questions about orders, registrations, finances, and general club information and will be happy to pass along information to or get you in touch with Steve, Bob, Sarah, or Russ.

 A Little About the Staff

 Steve Bootsma (back right) – Executive Director • It’s Steve’s job to oversee the day to day operation of the Cadet organization on your (the counselors’ and boys’) behalf.
 Program material, periodicals, international camporees, educational opportunities (conventions, training workshops, and training materials) are either produced or coordinated through the office staff and Steve is right there to see that the “stuff” that you need is available.